SubodhShil/AI-Machine-Learning/Ostad Course/Module 11/README.md

 ## Simple linear regression

+-   Simple linear regression estimates relationship between one independent variable and one dependent variable using a straight line.
-Linear regression consists of finding the best fitting straight line through the points.
+-   Linear regression consists of finding the best fitting straight line through the points.
 The best-fitting line is called a regression line.